 Use a tree like this one ( RUBY FALLS REDBUD) to stop the eye from seeing the garden all at once.
 It also gives the impression of garden rooms.

 What about a Black Walnut??
 Read this before you plant one - and if you have one...

 Then let's see HOW TO PLANT A TREE

 The great French Marshal, Lyautey asked his gardener to plant a tree for him.
 When the gardener said the tree would never mature for at least 100 years, the Marshal told him to hurry and plant it.

-They say we should plant a tree under which we will never sit - a tall order that requires more than a little patience.
+They say we should plant a tree under which we will never sit - a tall order requiring more than a little patience.

-But the benefits of trees in gardens outweighs the time we have to wait for them to grow.
+The benefits of trees outweighs the time we have to wait for them to grow.
 Always plant the largest tree your budget will allow.

 The US forest service did some research and determined the annual value for a tree in the 1980’s (including its initial cost) was about $275.00 but over the life of that same tree, that value would be equal to about $58,000.
 In 2013, that would have translated to almost $125,000.
 Who knew?

-If you think about what else that tree could mean, consider that for every ton of wood that grows in that tree, there is a ton and a half of CO2 sucked out of the air and more than a ton of oxygen put back in.
+For every ton of wood that grows in that tree, a ton and a half of CO2 is sucked out of the air and more than a ton of oxygen put back in.
 In 50 years, that oxygen would be worth more than $30,000 and that same tree could recycle over $35,000 of water, cleaning up over $60,000 worth of air pollution.
-I think that is incredible.
+That is incredible.

 We also rely on trees for shade, (imagine reducing A/C costs !); they muffle street sounds, slow or prevent erosion; their canopy and root system filters storm water and best of all, they are beautiful.